Steps in a Round

 (e.g., a CC Transfer using the Splice Wallet UI) or when CC is burned.

 Aside from the minting weight, an application’s reward also depends on whether it is designated as featured or unfeatured (the default state).
-An unfeatured application receives a smaller reward and has a lower cap on the amount it can mint.
-A featured application receives larger rewards and has a higher cap.
-A featured application also receives an additional minting weight with a total equivalent value of about $1 US (the SuperValidators may adjust this in the future).
+After CIP-0078 was implemented, only featured applications get a reward.
+A featured application receives a minting weight with a total equivalent value of about $1 US (the SuperValidators may adjust this in the future).

 To become a featured application you need an application provider’s party ID which is an input to the application.
 That process starts by filling in this form.
 The request goes to the tokenomics committee who reviews the application and responds to it.
 This webpage lists the tokenomics committees topics for tracking.
 Here’s an example of a successful submission.
 Note that, for testing purposes, you can self-feature your application on DevNet.